IAHispano/Applio-Docs/guides/Audio/UVR.md

 :::

 - **MDX-NET models**
+  - UVR-MDX-NET Inst HQ 4 (the best to remove the instrumental and vocals)
   - UVR-MDX-NET Voc FT (to remove the instrumental and vocals)
+  - UVR-MDX-NET Crowd HQ 1 (to remove crowd from vocals)
 - **VR Arch models**
   - UVR-DeEcho-DeReverb (to remove reverb from vocals)
   - 5_Hp-Karaoke-UVR (to remove choruses from vocals)
+  - UVR-DeNoise (To remove noise from vocals)
 :::

 !!!info Before Processing